-If you’re under the impression that employment theft or fraud is something that seldom happens in this day and age then you might want to think again.
+If you’re under the impression that employee theft or fraud is something that seldom happens in this day and age then you might want to think again.
 It actually costs many larger organisations around 5% of their total revenue each and every year.
 This equates to a staggering $1.5 billion dollars in Australia alone.
 According to Statistics Brain the online survey site, it suggests that 70% of all business fraud is down to employees and former employees.
 The collapse of white goods retailer Clive Peters is a case in point.
 It turned out that their sorry financial situation happened to be exacerbated by $20 million worth of employee fraud.

 While this is clearly a worry for many Australian businesses there are steps that you can take to make sure that your company doesn’t go the same way as the former.
 Here are some examples of how you can lessen the chance that it happens to you.

 With more and more companies using off-site personnel, many businesses are employing people they don’t really know.
 As a result, the issue of trust is becoming more and more of a big deal for many employers.
 In order to get over this problem, you might want to think about running background checks.
 The simple fact of knowing that the person you might be hiring isn’t a notorious criminal, or has had problems with workplace theft or fraud in the past is sure to be a big relief.
 This is particularly true when you’re looking to hire people in positions of trust such as cash handlers.
 The good news is that you don’t have to do this yourself (although you probably could).
 Instead of a fee, there are reputable and professional companies out there who will do this both quickly and efficiently, giving you total peace-of-mind when hiring.